flavorjones/fairy-wing-throwdown/README.md

 or

+## JSON v XML

+or

-## JSON v XML: How much slower, exactly, is XML in the real world?
+## How much slower, exactly, is XML in the real world?

 ### TL;DR